4d/4D-Mobile-App/README.md

 On macOS the following command line will do the job for you.

-Open a terminal, go to your component root folder (`cd /your/base/path/`) and type:
+Open a terminal, go to your 4d database root folder (`cd /your/base/path/`) and type:

 ```bash
 curl -sL https://raw.githubusercontent.com/4d/4D-Mobile-App/main/download.sh | sh